 The ICE Heritage Project has now finished.
 If you are interested in any future programmes, feel free to get in touch to find out more by emailing email@example.com

-The ICE Heritage project is a collaboration between Hampshire Cultural Trust and Hampshire CAMHS, provided by Sussex Partnership NHS Foundation Trust.
-ICE Heritage follows on from The ICE Project, a successful project that ran from January 2017 to January 2020 using the arts as a positive way for young people to acquire skills and express themselves, with the resulting positive impact on both their psychological health and emotional wellbeing.
+The ICE Heritage project was a collaboration between Hampshire Cultural Trust and Hampshire CAMHS, funded by the National Lottery Heritage Fund and Sussex Partnership NHS Foundation Trust.
+The project aimed to use culture as a positive way for young people to acquire skills and express themselves with a resulting positive impact on both their psychological health and emotional wellbeing.

-ICE Heritage aims to address and explore important mental health issues in young people using creative engagement with local heritage.
-It will also work with artists to explore themes such as identity and self-care, creating exhibitions to share with local communities.
+ICE Heritage aimed to address and explore important mental health issues in young people by creatively engaging with local heritage.
+Young people on our ten week programmes explored themes such as identity and self-care and built emotional resilience through participating in creative activity.

 At the core of this project were the ten week high-quality creative programmes which took place across Hampshire Cultural Trust's friendly community museums.
 Delivered by professional artists, young people had the opportunity to significantly develop their skills, knowledge and understanding of an art form as well as socialise, develop positive relationships within the group and become familiar with a new space in which to express themselves.

 After the ten week programme concluded, the young people shaped, picked and chose further creative opportunities to take part in, including putting on exhibitions, arts awards, taking part in events with the local community and trying new art forms in further workshops.
 You can take a look at what these further opportunities have looked like so far here.